llord1/llord1.github.io/_posts/2020-07-08-AssetsSLUlaw.md

 Choose not to respond

+While the ABA noted that "most state bars and state licensing agencies do not track race and ethnicity in the profession", in 2020 there was an increase in this type of data collection [americanbar.org] [clio.com/resources] [attorneyatwork.com] As of 2010, only 11.4% of all American lawyers were men and women of color, and this only rose to 14.1% in 2020 [americanbar.org] [clio.com/resources][attorneyatwork.com].
 Identifying participant ethnicity/race is another standard demographic inquiry, nevertheless, it is needed here to highlight if there are any differences in linguistics interests among the lawyers based on their backgrounds.
+In developed countries, like America, it is said that minorities remain underrepresented in the legal profession; however, there is limited information on the legal environment of the Caribbean-an environment where the majority of the population would be non-white.

-One's household and upbringing may shape or influence one's interests.
+Additionally, one's household and upbringing may shape or influence one's interests.
 Multiculturalism is quite prevalent in the Caribbean, however, one's multilingualism might be impacted by one's upbringing.
 While formal education may be a primary factor in one's language acquisition, various states of immigration over generations, or other forms of diversity in one's household, might influence their linguistic capacities.

++ *How many years have you been in practice?*

+Less than 1

+1-5

+6-10

+11-15

+16-20

+21-25

+26-30

+31 or more

+Choose not to respond

+This is not a typical demographic question, however, it is one that can reveal data on the vibrancy or stagnancy of the field in terms of linguistics.
+This is an attempt to pinpoint how long one can thrive in an industry without the need for multilingual skills.
+It will be interesting to explore if career longevity is strongly or weakly associated with one's linguistic acquisitions.

 + *In what law-related environment are you currently working?*